Which carpet cleaning method is the best?

 Carpet Steam cleaning

 A steam cleaner produces a mist of steam on the carpet, which helps to loosen dirt.
 However, the dirt is not easily wiped off a soft surface such as carpet.
-Steam cleaning works really well on hard surfaces, and may be suitable for a quick refresh for carpets which are only lightly soiled, but it cannot give the same depth of cleaning as the hot water extraction carpet cleaning method, and if you’re paying for the full hot water extraction clean, you don’t want to end up with a light steam.
+Steam Carpet Cleaning works really well on hard surfaces, and may be suitable for a quick refresh for carpets which are only lightly soiled, but it cannot give the same depth of cleaning as the hot water extraction carpet cleaning method, and if you’re paying for the full hot water extraction clean, you don’t want to end up with a light steam.

 Dry carpet cleaning